Several agencies search for missing diver off Kauai | Honolulu Star-Advertiser

-The Coast Guard and several local agencies are searching today for a missing 28-year-old diver off Kauai.
+The Coast Guard and several local agencies searched Sunday for a missing 28-year-old diver off Kauai.

 The diver was identified by the Coast Guard as Theobhlaus Erakdrik, who was last seen Saturday wearing a black Nike top, brown shorts, and black mask and fins.